mattlean/lean-react-starter/README.md

 ### Testing
-Jest + Enzyme
+Test your scripts and components with [Jest](https://facebook.github.io/jest) by running ```npm test```.

 ### Better Style Development
+Build responsive, cross-browser compatible styles with Bootstrap.
 Extend the capabilities of CSS with [Sass](http://sass-lang.com).
 Use newer CSS features and let [Autoprefixer](https://github.com/postcss/autoprefixer) handle adding the vendor prefixes for you, making you type less and ensuring your application will render correctly across different browsers.

 ### webpack